buddhist-uni/buddhist-uni.github.io/_courses/philosophy.md

 #### Essay Time

 Write a page or two on which qualities of the Buddha inspire you.
 How would you like to be more "Buddha-like?"
+How does Buddhist mythology support your aspiration?

 ### Week 2: The Four Noble Truths